sharetribe/flex-docs/src/docs/concepts-transactions/change-transaction-process/index.md

 customer making an offer.
 Providers can then accept, reject, or counter offers.
 Your users will need an interface to complete these actions.

-Since the Flex Template does not contain such an interface out of the box, a developer will need to customize it into the application.
-You can use the [Flex design files](/design-toolkit/design-files/) to guide your developer on how you want this to work.
+Since the Sharetribe Web Template does not contain such an interface out of the box, a developer will need to customize it into the application.
+You can use the [design files](/design-toolkit/design-files/) to guide your developer on how you want this to work.

-You can review everything included in the Flex Template by exploring the test marketplace in your Console.
-You can refer to this article to [review the screens that are part of a transaction](/design-toolkit/your-user-journey-a-guide/#transaction-process).
+You can review everything included in the Sharetribe Web Template by exploring the demo marketplace in your Console.
+You can refer to this article to
+[review the screens that are part of a transaction](/design-toolkit/your-user-journey-a-guide/#transaction-process).

 ## Share your transaction process with your developer